ourcodingclub/tutorials-in-progress/2016-12-11-maps_tutorial.md

 ![Img]({{ site.baseurl }}/img/Trout_Europe_Plot.jpg)

 Then it's a simple case of adding a background map to your image to place the data points in the real world.
-In this case, the map was pulled from google maps.
+In this case, the map was pulled from google maps using the `ggmap` package.

 ![Img]({{ site.baseurl }}/img/Trout_Europe_Map.jpg)

 That was a simple example, and maps can incorporate more complex elements like polygons and lines:

 ![Img]({{ site.baseurl }}/img/Polygon_Line_Map.jpg)

-When constructing maps at larger scales, when combining shapefiles from many different sources, or when extra precision is required, the [map projection system](http://xkcd.com/977/) must be considered.
-Map projections use different methods to deal with the fact that the earth is roughly spherical but a map is flat.

-MORE ABOUT THIS

 ## Creating a map using ggmap